-OPTION: Raise Cap on Property Tax Assessment Increases
+Raise the Cap on Property Tax Assessment Increases

-Revenue: \$136 million in 2017 and at least \$360 million in 2021
+Revenue: \$156 million in first year and at least \$500 million in fifth year

-Under current law, property tax assessments for Class 1 properties (one-, two-, and threefamily homes) may not increase by more than 6 percent per year or 20 percent over five years.
+Under current law, property tax assessments for Class 1 properties (one-, two-, and three-family homes) may not increase by more than 6 percent per year or 20 percent over five years.
 For apartment buildings with 4 units to 10 units, assessment increases are limited to 8 percent in one year and 30 percent over five years.
 This option would raise the annual assessment caps to 8 percent and 30 percent for five years for Class 1 properties and to 10 percent annually and 40 percent over five years for small apartment buildings.
 State legislation would be needed to implement the higher caps and to adjust the property tax class shares to allow the city to recognize the higher revenues.

-This change would bring in \$136 million in the first fiscal year (with the final assessment roll for fiscal year 2016 already complete, 2017 is the first year the option could be in effect) and \$360 million to \$539 million annually by the fifth year.
+This change would bring in \$156 million in the first fiscal year and \$500 million to \$633 million annually by the fifth year.
 These revenue estimates are highly sensitive to assumptions about changes in market values.
-The average property tax increase in the first year for Class 1 properties would be about \$143.
+The average property tax increase in the first year for Class 1 properties would be about \$177.
+With the assessment roll for fiscal year 2019 nearly complete, 2020 is the first year the option could be in effect.